Washburn University Alumni Association and Foundation

-- Ability to read computer screens and mail.
+- Ability to use computers and telephones effectively;

-- Professional and deadline-oriented environment in an office setting; and
+- Professional environment in an office setting; and

 Additional duties and responsibilities may be added to this job description at any time.
 The job description does not state or imply that these are the only activities to be performed by the employee(s) holding this position.
 Employees are required to follow any other job-related instructions and to perform any other job-related responsibilities as requested by their supervisor.